Days of Serbian Culture

-The Days of Serbian Culture (Dani srpske kulture; Дани српске културе) is an annual cultural event organized by the SKD Prosvjeta, the central independent cultural and scientific institution dedicated to promoting the culture of Serbs in Croatia.
+The Days of Serbian Culture (Dani srpske kulture; Дани српске културе) is an annual cultural event organized by the SKD Prosvjeta.
 Established in 2006, the event serves as a platform for cultural exchange and cooperation between Serbian and Croatian cultural communities.

 Since 2018 it has expanded beyond Zagreb to include other cities across Croatia.
 The program includes film screenings, theatre performances, and other artistic events.

 History

-Building of Serb Cultural Centre in Zagreb opened as a part of the 2024 Days of Serbian Culture.

 The first edition of the festival was held in Zagreb from 21 to 26 November 2006, featuring contemporary Serbian cultural productions in film, music, theatre, visual arts, and literature.
 The program included Milan Lane Gutović play Obično veče, an exhibition of interwar political posters, performances by composer Miloš Petrović, and a literary evening with writer Marko Vidojković.
-Despite some criticism over the event’s timing near Battle of Vukovar commemorations, organizers emphasized that there was no political intent.
-They noted strong media interest and audience turnout.
+Despite some criticism over the event's timing near Battle of Vukovar commemorations, organizers emphasized that there was no political intent and they noted strong media interest and audience turnout.
 The 2007 edition of the festival included Goran Marković play Delirijum tremens, a concert of traditional Balkan vocal music by the Braća Teofilovići, a literary evening with author Svetislav Basara, and screenings of Miroslav Momčilović film Sedam i po.

 The 2008 edition of the festival was held from 12 to 18 December in Zagreb.
 Literary events included a promotion of Vladimir Arsenijević novel Predator at the City Library of Zagreb and a reading by Vule Žurić with Miljenko Jergović and Nenad Rizvanović at the Booksa club.
 Theatre and film presentations included Atelje 212 staging of Ljubomir Simović play Putujuće pozorište Šepalović at the Zagreb Youth Theatre and screenings of anti-war documentaries, short films by Novi Sad authors, and student films from the Faculty of Dramatic Arts in Belgrade at Cinema Europa.
 2009 program included “Nova blokada?” panel at the Croatian Journalists' Association building, with speakers including Srećko Horvat, Igor Štiks, Jerko Bakotin, Andrea Zlatar and Goran Radman, alongside student representatives from Belgrade.
 Literary events included the promotion of Daniel Kovač novel Uzvodni bluz.